WATCH: Amanda Gorman brought passion through poetry to Night 3 of the DNC

 In 2017, Gorman became the first National Youth Poet Laureate while attending Harvard University.

-Gorman made history in 2021 when she delivered her poem “The Hill We Climb” at President Joe Biden's Washington, D.C.
-Inauguration at just 22 years old.
+Gorman made history in 2021 when she delivered her poem “The Hill We Climb” at President Biden's Washington, D.C., inauguration at just 22 years old.
 Since that 2021 breakout performance, Gorman has published three books of poetry for young readers, performed her melodic musings set to live music at Carnegie Hall and addressed the United Nations on topics of global hunger and poverty.

 The delivery of her poem at the 2024 DNC marks her first appearance on this convention stage.